-I shared my story of Chapter 2 - Re-Evaluating My Goals and Ambitions to Making My Life Changing Decisions that led to me to ultimately leave the corporate world.
+I shared my story of making my Life Changing Decisions that led to me to ultimately leave the corporate world.

 In previous articles I shared my experiences of the corporate world as well as my journey of re-evaluating the concept of lifestyle, however it has taken me almost a year to find the courage to express this story as I have yet to come to terms with it.

 This is another example about the LACK OF HUMANITY in world of work.
 You are nothing but a number.

 Some of you might remember the friend I had made, referred to in Being HUMAN in the World of a Corporate Army.
 After the passing of her mother, she became my best friend of all time.
 Our relationship began with a very painful beginning, but we stayed in contact daily and supported each in every aspect of our lives.
 She became my confidant and I was hers.
 We shared our joy, happiness and sadness from work to family with each other.
 It was amazing that we had so many similarities.

 With me being a mother of two and she a mother of one, we discussed ways to support each other in overcoming issues where either of us were struggling in the parenting department.

 Over the years we worked closely together and with some coaching and mentorship she soon joined me in the ranks of middle management.
 I was so proud of her dedication, commitment and achievement.
 Her role was very similar to mine and we had separate teams to lead.
 We were the dynamic duo.

 About 6 months prior to me leaving, she had reached a very deep state of depression due to the constant pressures and demand of the work environment.
 Her team became more manipulative and to some degree even tried to sabotage her on many occasions with senior management.
 Together we battled each storm and it wasn’t long before the same pressures shifted on to me.
 We often spoke and always tried to put our best foot forward regardless of the situation.
 We became the lost sailors in a constant raging storm.